Appeals Court Rules: SCO v. IBM Case Can Continue - Slashdot

 SCO asserts they have every one who has agreed to their Unix license to be under a non-disclosure agreement.
 And that by releasing code to open source, IBM has viola

-In Praise Of Groklaw (Score:3)
+In Praise Of Groklaw (Score:5, Informative)

 Well, I guess its still not time to say "Goodnight PJ, wherever you are."